-I approve the 'Energy Efficiency (Cost of Living) Improvement Eligible Activities Interim Code of Practice' at Schedule 1 of this instrument.
+I approve the Eligible Activities Code of Practice in the Schedule.

-4 Disapplication of Legislation Act, s47(5) and 47(6)
+4 Disapplication of Legislation Act, s47 (5) and 47 (6)

-The Legislation Act 2001, sections 47 (5) and 47 (6) do not apply in relation to an instrument applied, adopted or incorporated as in force from time to time under this instrument.
+The Legislation Act 2001, sections 47 (5) and 47 (6) do not apply in relation to an instrument applied, adopted or incorporated under this instrument.